andrewjstone/amy/README.md

 In contrast to this, Amy allows separation of the registration and polling functionality as described above.
 However, Amy also requires a channel, or channels, managed by the user to forward Notifications from the polling thread to other threads as necessary.
-Amy also allows registration of arbitrary data and not just tokens.

-At this point, it may seem like using Amy is the obvious choice, but to be fair, there are a few things Mio does that Amy does not.
-Mio provides timers, works on Windows, performs no allocations, allows choice of polling/triggering modes, and is a more mature solution used by many other Rust projects.
-Mio is also a much larger, more ambitious project with many more lines of code.
-The choice is not that clear cut.
-To help decide which one to choose for your next project, below is a list of features and (subjective) use cases showing the reasons to choose either Mio or Amy.
+It's not clear whether one will provide better performance than the other as it depends on usage patterns in a real world scenario.

+The choice to use Mio or Amy is not necessarily clear, so a short list of features is drawn below, along with some (subjective) use cases showing the reasons to choose either Mio or Amy.

 Choose Mio if you:
  * Need Windows support
  * Are writing a single threaded server
- * Want the absolute fastest single-threaded event loop with no allocations
  * Don't want a separate thread for a timer
  * Want to use the canonical Rust library for Async I/O